Donaldttt/fuzzyy/README.md

 " Default to 0
 let g:fuzzyy_dropdown = 1

+" DEPRECATED: mru is always enabled
+" now this option has no effect let g:enable_fuzzyy_MRU_files = 1

 " FuzzyMRUFiles default shows MRU files that are in the current project " default to 0 let g:fuzzyy_mru_project_only = 0